heiswayi/heiswayi.nrird.com/_posts/2017/2017-03-14-powershell-send-email-notification.md

 }
 ```

-Done!

-### Make the script executable with parameters
+### Here's how you can make the script executable with parameters

 To execute the script from other program with some arguments to pass, you need to include `[CmdletBinding()]` and `Param()` on top of your main script code.